Ferlab-Ste-Justine/terracd/README.md

       ssh_key_path: "<ssh key that has read access to the repo>"
       known_hosts_path: "<known host file containing the expect fingerprint of git server>"
     gpg_public_keys_paths: <Optional list of armored keyrings to validate signature of latest commit>
+- backend_http:
+    filename: "<File name to give the generated backend file>"
+    address:
+      base: "<Base state url that terraform will use to update and retrieve the state>"
+      query_string: "<list of key/string array pairs representing the query string parameters.
+It will be url encoded by terracd>"
+    update_method: "<Http method to use when updating the state via the state url>"
+    lock_address:
+      base: "<Base state url that terraform will use to obtain a lock on the terraform state>"
+      query_string: "<list of key/string array pairs representing the query string parameters.
+It will be url encoded by terracd>"
+    lock_method: "<Http method to use when acquiring a lock on the state using the lock url>"
+    unlock_address:
+      base: "<Base state url that terraform will use to release a lock on the terraform state>"
+      query_string: "<list of key/string array pairs representing the query string parameters.
+It will be url encoded by terracd>"
+    unlock_method: "<Http method to use when releasing a lock on the state using the unlock url>"
 ```

+Note that secret parameters (username/password or client certificate) are absent from the **backend_http** source.
+They should be passed via environment variables when running terracd.

 The **backend_migration** parameter takes the following fields:
   - **current_backend**: File name of the current backend to migrate from.
 It is assumed to be relative filename that will be part of the files assembled in the working directory.